Clive Barker's A-Z of Horror

-Clive Barker's A-Z of Horror was a documentary series first broadcast on BBC2 in 1997.
+Clive Barker's A-Z of Horror was a six-part documentary series first broadcast on BBC2 on 4 October 1997.
 It was written and hosted by Clive Barker and explored the history of horror, from the cinema to art.
+Subjects included are the influence of the Grand Guignol, the literary works of Edgar Allan Poe and H. P. Lovecraft, the real life serial killer Ed Gein, the horror make-up effects of Tom Savini and director George A. Romero, as well as works of artist Franz Xaver Messerschmidt and the horror film icon Freddy Krueger.
 A tie-in book was released featuring art work by Barker and film reviews by Stephen Jones.